thirtythreeforty/neolink/README.md

 **Minor Features**:

-- Improved error messages when your missing gstreamer plugins
+- Improved error messages when missing gstreamer plugins
 - Protocol more closely follows offical reolink format
   - Possibly can handle more simulatenous connections
 - More ways to connect to the camera.
 Including Relaying through reolink